IMPR Colloquium Series

 - September 13, 2023: Sophie Brown, Improvisation, Pedagogy, and Pre-Texts

-(In previous years, the IMPR Colloquium Series was a breakout portion of Thinking Spaces: The Improvisation Reading Group and Speaker Series.)
+(The links above include only the most recent IMPR Colloquiums.
+In previous years, the IMPR Colloquium Series was a breakout portion of Thinking Spaces: The Improvisation Reading Group and Speaker Series.)